dirkmueller/presentation-nashville-logclassify/presentation.md

 - Detect known "fingerprint" similarly to the elastic-recheck.
 - Support more services to discover baselines

-## Q&A

-Note:
 - And this concludes the presentation.
+- Q&A time.
 - Thank you for your time!

 ## Credits